EMPLOYMENT LAW NEWS

 Minimum Wage Management.
 Simplified.

-Posting Requirements for LA County
+Posting Requirements for Los Angeles County

-After the new minimum wage rate is announced, the LA County Department of Consumer and Business Affairs (DCBA) is required to publish an updated Minimum Wage Workplace Posting and Official Notice, which every employer must post in a conspicuous area of any workplace or jobsite location within unincorporated LA County.
-According to the DCBA, the poster must be 8 ½ inches by 14 inches in size and written in 10-point font at a minimum.
-At this time, the updated minimum wage posters have not been released, but the GovDocs Labor Law Poster Program actively monitors and researches poster updates to send out updated LA County posters to customer locations before the July 1 update.
+After the new minimum wage rate is announced, the Los Angeles County Department of Consumer and Business Affairs (DCBA) is required to publish an updated Minimum Wage Workplace Posting and Official Notice that every employer must subsequently post in a conspicuous area of any workplace or jobsite within unincorporated Los Angeles County.
+According to the DCBA, the poster must be 8 ½ inches by 14 inches in size and written in at least 10-point font.

-Managing Minimum Wage Rates in LA County
+Managing Minimum Wage Rates in Los Angeles County

 This Employment Law News blog is intended for market awareness only, it is not to be used for legal advice or counsel.